The Last Front: Themes

 The Last Front delves into themes of lost connections, grief, and the complexity of human nature amidst the chaos of war.
 By focusing on the nuanced interactions between characters, the film offers a contemplative look at war, emphasising the internal battles faced by individuals as much as the physical conflicts that surround them.

 Hayet-Kerknawi said he deliberately wanted to move away from the usual tropes of World War I movies.
 "No trenches, no left-side Allies, right-side Germans", he said.
 "I want to show the people how the people themselves handled the First World War, how they had to fight and struggle."

 Release

 The Last Front had its world premiere at Kinepolis in Ghent on 1 February 2024.
 The film was released in Belgium on 7 February 2024, and in the United States on 9 August 2024, with plans for future releases in other territories yet to be disclosed.

+Reception

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 71% based on 14 reviews.
+On Metacritic, the film has a weighted average score of 56 out of 100, based on four critics, indicating "mixed or average" reviews.